ntbrock/iwphys-svg-proto-react/README.md

     (Could be hardcode and use vi!!
 IDE's are really nice)

-3. Together: Add in an SVG canvas , and handle mouse events from that canvas back into the ract layer.
+3. Together: Add in an SVG canvas , and handle mouse events from that canvas back into the react layer.

 4. Challenge for Jan 3: (2 Weeks) Developer Demo's